Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 <SetUpPages features={'/snippets/_available-enterprise-only.md'}/>

-The <Constant name="cloud" /> Enterprise and Enterprise plus plans support a number of pre-built permission sets to help manage access controls within a <Constant name="cloud" /> account.
+The <Constant name="cloud" /> Enterprise and Enterprise+ plans support a number of pre-built permission sets to help manage access controls within a <Constant name="cloud" /> account.
 See the docs on [access control](/docs/cloud/manage-access/about-user-access) for more information on Role-Based access control (RBAC).

 ## Permission sets